LumKitty/FugiReactiveHacks/README.md

 ## Basic tweaks:
 ### FixedIconSizeAndRepositionText.css
 This will resolve spacing issues if you have guests with non-square reactive images.
-Tall images will be padded to a matching width, and wide images will be cropped.
+- Tall images will be padded to a matching width, and wide images will be cropped.
-Images will have a drop shadow applied and this even works properly if your guest is using transparent images It will also reposition the text labels to be above the image and limited to one line.
-Long names will be truncated with an ellipsis ...
+- Images will have a drop shadow applied and this even works properly if your guest is using transparent images
+- Text labels will be moved above the image and limited to one line.
+- Long names will be truncated with an ellipsis ...
+- You can provide a custom font, colour, text-shadow wet.

 Unfortunately fugitech reactives crop the bottom few pixels off guest images and this cannot be fixed, so I recommend placing your reactives at the bottom of your stream layout, or inside a box element of some sort.
 If you are using the default values, your browser source should be 160 pixels high.
-For other sizes I recommend editing the sizes in the CSS and the height of your browser source rather than applying OBS scaling
+For other sizes I recommend editing the sizes in the CSS and the height of your browser source rather than applying OBS scaling.

 ### HideDiscordNotLoadedError.css
 If you have not loaded discord and you leave the browser source for reactives enabled, you get an annoying grey bar with an animated cog logo.
 Usually right at the start of your stream when your previous stream was a multiplayer game.
 Add this CSS to disable it!